What is RRSP and what are the Benefits?

 Total contribution Limit = Current year contribution Limit + Contribution limit carry forward from previous year

-Generally speaking, your RRSP contribution limit for 2017 = 18% of earned income stated on T4 on previous year (with the maximum value of $26,010) – Pension Adjustment from T4 reported to CRA.
+Generally speaking, your RRSP contribution limit for 2017 = 18% of earned income stated on T4 on the previous year (with the maximum value of $26,010) – Pension Adjustment from T4 reported to CRA.

 Maximum contribution limit can be varied yearly, over contribution will trigger penalty tax along with interest charges.
 Therefore, we strongly recommend you consult with your accountant or financial advisor before adopting to RRSP investment vehicle.